 Ride Safe, Ride Smart!
 Motorcycle Safety Training (RSRS) is recognized by the national Motorcycle Safety Foundation (MSF) and licensed by the Minnesota Department of Public Safety.
-RSRS operates in southwestern Minnesota with their current range in New Ulm.
-Previous courses were taught in Windom and Fairmont.
+RSRS operates in southwestern Minnesota with their current range in Sleepy Eye.
+Previous courses were taught in Windom, Fairmont, and New Ulm.

 At RSRS, our goal is to make motorcycling safer and more enjoyable!
 Our key messages include:

 - Wear protective gear.

 - Ride unimpaired by alcohol or other drugs.